grinnell-cs/csc151-images/_eboards/eboard35-3.md

 What are some circumstances where "recursing on only half the tree" doesn't work?

-> Finding the largest/smallest value in the tree.
+> Finding the largest/smallest value in an unordered tree.
 Printing all of the elements in the tree.
 Converting the tree to a list or vector.

 I really am struggling to trace the `bst-find` function, would you